shyam-patel7/CS441-Monte-Carlo-Simulation/README.md

 The tests will run automatically when the JAR is assembled.
 However, if you would like to run them again, simply `cd` into the project root directory and enter the following command: `sbt test`.

-## Monte Carlo
-The Monte Carlo simulation in this project is comprised of the following.

-1. First...

 ## Results
 The results of the Spark application can be obtained using the [Amazon S3](https://docs.aws.amazon.com/s3) portal.
 From the S3 bucket directory, select `results.txt` and click the `Download` button.

 ![Amazon S3](https://bitbucket.org/spate54/shyam_patel_hw3/raw/d254c0acb71fba2cc231d35229404ccdb9da0c87/images/s3results.png)

-The following are the results obtained from running the simulation on Amazon EMR.
+The following are a sample of results obtained from running the simulation on Amazon EMR.
 ```
 Mean:             $7113.54
 Std deviation:    5335.372